 As a Sprout All Star, I have access to a private Slack group where I can network and collaborate with other All Stars, keep apprised of the latest product changes, and have a direct line for feedback or questions.
 All Stars also have an opportunity to work with Sprout on co-created content, and frequently have their content shared with and elevated by the community.
-The All Star program is an exemplary example of recognizing influencers and providing them with something valuable in return for their ongoing support.
+The All Star program is an exemplary example of recognizing influential partners and providing them with something valuable in return for their ongoing support.

-If you’re struggling to identify the best way to recognize an influence for their brand advocacy, there is one guaranteed tactic you can use: ask them what you can do to help them grow their career or business.
+If you’re struggling to identify the best way to recognize an influencer for their brand advocacy, there is one guaranteed tactic you can use: ask them what you can do to help them grow their career or business.